vita-student-projects/Pedestrian_Intention_Prediction_gr56/report.md

 - <u>discussion :</u>

-<div style="text-align: justify">&emsp;As we can see in the result, this experiment didn't bring any improvement, it even perform less good than with just the keypoints.
+<div style="text-align: justify">&emsp;As we can see in the result, this experiment didn't bring any improvement, and it performs even worse than with just the keypoints.
 We think that this can be caused by the fact that originally, the purpose of bringing the bounding box was that the model may be able to have informations even when openepifpaf doesn't detect keypoints.
 However if the detection gives wrong keypoints, it can cause errors in the identification of the pedestrian or just comprehension errors for the model that can't learn to use the bounding box to estimate the position when he doesn't have the keypoints.
 For this reason we decided to try to use a dynamic detection to identify better which keypoints correspond to which pedestrians.</div>

 #### 5. Bounding box, occlusion + keypoints + 1s prediction, 1s sequence + dynamic detection to identify the pedestrian